overbyte/notes/unreal-course.md

 * Under Collision in the top menu, remove collision
 * In the detail panel under collision, use complex collision as simple will produce expensive collision
-* Remove collision and create a new collision mesh from BSPs (really are better off getting an artist to do it in the model if poss)
+* Remove collision and create a new mesh from BSPs - remember to convert to mesh - Details Panel:Brush Settings:Create Static Mesh - and use complex collision as simple on this object instead.

+really are better off getting an artist to do it in the model if poss

 ### Naming